-In addition, if the gathering involves alcohol, approval must first be sought from the Dean by completing and submitting a Green Permissions Form to the Lodge, at least 7 days prior to the event (see below).
+In addition, if the gathering involves alcohol, approval must first be sought from the Dean by completing and submitting the online Permissions Form (available from https://sharepoint.nexus.ox.ac.uk/greenforms), at least 7 days prior to the event (see below).
 The amount of alcohol proposed for consumption must be indicated clearly and must not exceed 2 units per person.